sleak-lbl/weekly-emails/items/webinar.md

-### Join Us for the NUG Meeting, this Thursday 24 September, 11am PT
+### (NEW) Join Us for the NUG Meeting, this Thursday 15 October, 11am PT

-We're re-launching the NUG Monthly Webinar with a more interactive format, starting this Thursday, 24 September, at 11am, at
+The NUG Monthly Webinar is now the NUG Monthly Meeting with a more interactive format, on the third Thursday of every month.
+Our October meeting is this Thursday, 15 October, at 11am, at
 <https://lbnl.zoom.us/j/285479463>.

 Our aim for these meetings is for a forum where NERSC and its users can